1. Punishment for False Accusation in Washington D.C. | Background of the Counter Complaint

 • The lack of any motive to fabricate allegations

 These materials illustrated that the client perceived the incident as harmful, even if evidentiary thresholds for prosecution were not met.
-D.C. investigators routinely consider the complainant’s subjective belief when assessing alleged false statements.
+D.C.
+Investigators routinely consider the complainant’s subjective belief when assessing alleged false statements.

 Clarifying Why a Case Closure Does Not Equal a False Report